nytud/sentiment/README.md

 # Sentiment Analysis

-This repository contains our translation model (en-hu) which were published in [MSZNY 2022](https://rgai.inf.u-szeged.hu/mszny2022) conference.
+This repository contains our sentence-level sentiment analysis models which were published in [MSZNY 2022](https://rgai.inf.u-szeged.hu/mszny2022) conference.

 # License and usage
 The corpus is available under the license CC-BY-SA 4.0.
 If you use this corpus, please cite our paper (see below).